The Difference: TF Card vs micro SD Card

 • The utilities run from the flash drive and decrypt the data when the correct password is entered

-• The applications do not require installation, they run directly from the flash drive
+• The applications do not require installation; they run directly from the flash drive

-• The PCViewer.exe is the Windows based utility – no admin rights required
+• PCViewer.exe is the Windows-based utility – no admin rights required

-• The MacViewer.app is the mac based utility – no admin rights required
+• MacViewer.app is the Mac-based utility – no admin rights required

-• By launching the correct utility and entering correct password the files will be decrypted and displayed on the associated operating system
+• By launching the correct utility and entering the correct password the files will be decrypted and displayed on the associated operating system

 Please keep in mind there is a difference between the term “encryption” and the term “copy protection.”
-There is a difference.

 The process of encoding information is known as encryption.
-This process converts the original representation of the information, for example, plaintext, into ciphertext.
+This process converts the original representation of the information, for example plaintext, into ciphertext.
 Only the authorized party who knows how to decipher the ciphertext back into plaintext can reorganize and piece it back together.
 The important thing to remember is that once the decipher is complete, the user can do whatever they want with the plaintext.
 That content can be copied, duplicated, shared, streamed, and screen captured by the user.

 Copy protection includes the process of encoding; however, it adds an additional layer of security by prohibiting the user from doing anything other than viewing the content, such as copying, duplicating, sharing, streaming, and screen capture.
 To put it another way, the files can only be viewed and not modified.